mabdinasir/mr-maas/README.md

 ---

-_Powered by Bun, Prisma, Express, and PostgreSQL with vector embeddings for AI-powered memory management._
+_Powered by Bun, Drizzle ORM, Express, and PostgreSQL with vector embeddings for AI-powered memory management._